Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 .. note::
- The Power Mode is not saved permanently, it will automatically switch back to Full Speed on reset.
+ The Power Mode is not saved permanently, it will automatically switch back to Full Speed on reset of the Master Brick.
 Because Low Power Mode is not fast enough for the initial enumeration after a reset.
 Therefore, you need to enable Low Power Mode after each reset.